 Essential Oils and Flower Essences

-The most popular essential oils to carry onboard include lavender for stress, peppermint for headaches and stomachaches, and purification or thieves for immunity.
 Many people love applying a couple of drops of thieves on the soles to boost immunity generally or at first sign of feeling unwell.
 (Thieves is a combination of hot oils including clove so be careful when applying to sensitive areas.)

 If you are going for an extended trip, pack additional essential oils in your check-in – tea tree for antiseptic needs, frankincense for healing wounds and relieving inflammation and pain, and lemon for your lemon water as a cleanser in case you can’t get fresh lemons.